tum-ens/urbs/doc/theorydoc/AP_prob.rst

 On/off Behavior
 ---------------
-Some processes are characterised by a minimum or part-load behavior but still retain the practical necessity of being turned on and off when this is optimal.
+Some processes are characterised by a minimum or part-load behavior but still retain the practical necessity of being turned on and off if this is optimal.
-This feature transforms urbs from a linear problem to a quadratic problem, meaning that it becomes piecewise linear.
+This feature transforms urbs from a linear problem to a quadratic integer problem, or piecewise linear.

 Firstly, the following equation introduces a coupling between :math:`\omicron_{pt}`, the boolean on/off marker of a process and its throughput :math:`\tau_{pt}`, so that